cenab/ishe/ishe-client/README.md

 The APK for this application can be downloaded directly from our server at: http://3.127.58.246/ishe.apk

+The APK is automatically rebuilt and deployed whenever changes are pushed to this repository.

 ## Troubleshooting

 Common issues and solutions: